ibrado/jekyll-paginate-content/README.md

 This shows up at the top of all pages.

 <!--page_header-->

-This is page 1 of the [Jekyll]::Paginate::Content example.
+This is page 1 of the JPC example.

 <!--page-->
 This is page 2.

 {% if paginator.paginated %}